creditimpact/PURAIFY/engines/vault/README.md

 The Vault Engine does not execute actions or orchestrate flows — it exists to **hold and serve sensitive authentication data** safely and efficiently.

+Tokens are persisted to a local `tokens.json` file on disk so that restarts do not lose stored credentials.

 ---

 ## 📁 Engine Structure